 Though still a relative small community, fans produced an exceptional volume of content in 1940.
 Quality varied widely, but the writing of some leading fans demonstrated a step-change in maturity of thought and power of expression.
 They waxed eloquently on their adventures at events and traveling to meet other fans.
 They stumped passionately for ideas they held held dear.
 They railed against injustice, real and perceived.

 Our histories seek to bring the fan experience to life, balancing completeness against engaging, accessible story-telling.
-Our research on 1940 unearthed dozens of detailed narratives we view as important.
+Our research on 1940 unearthed dozens of detailed narratives that we view as important.
 Each ran for three or more pages.
-Simply regurgitating these into the book would expand an already-massive volume to unmanageable proportions.
+Simply regurgitating these into the book would have expanded an already-massive volume to unmanageable proportions.

 To bridge this gap, the core of Volume Two samples these narratives, presenting key passages supported by visual artifacts and context.
 IN ADDITION, purchasers of Volume Two will receive a digital supplement.
 The Volume Two Supplement contains full facsimiles of the extended articles as they originally appeared.